From his most transcendent works to his most experimental, this a guide to John Coltrane in 5 essential albums. All aboard the Coltrane!

 After finding himself in the ‘First Great Quintet’, along with Miles Davis in 1956, Coltrane revealed the first signs of preternatural talent before he was fired, for the second time, due to his worsening drug addiction.

 The following year, Coltrane kicked his heroin habits and was playing with Thelonious Monk at New York’s Five Spot Café.
 From 1957 to his death in 1967, John Coltrane released 34 albums – averaging three a year – with another 11 issued posthumously.
 His intense passion for his craft forged a canon of work that is as revered and it is feared.

-This is a five-part beginner’s guide to John Coltrane, from hard bop to free jazz and beyond.
+This is a five-part beginner’s guide to the best Coltrane album, from hard bop to free jazz and beyond.